Deborah1-art/LITA-PROJECT/README.md

 - Microsoft Excel
     1. Using pivot tables summarize Total sales by product, region and month.
     2. Use Excel formulas to calculate the metrics such as average sales per product and total revenue by region.
-    3. Create any other interresting reports.
+    3. Create any other interesting reports.

 - Structured Query Language (SQL)
    1. Retrieve the total sales for each product category.